Happy Independence, Antigua and Barbuda.

 About the Burt Award

 This book is the last Burt Award winner, look for it and the other winning titles as Burt Award editions on your book shelves soon.
 What’s the Burt Award? and is this just a shameless attempt to point you to a post that addresses that very question and highlights all the teen/young adult Caribbean prizes that came out of this contest?
 Yes… why?

 About the V. S. Pritchett Short Story Prize

 I’m not sure if anyone from the Caribbean has won or even been shortlisted for this UK Prize before.
 No names jump out at me.
 But one surely did when I checked the long list for 2019.
 Well, two – Diana McCaulay and her story Picking Crabs in Negril.

 Diana McCauley at the launch of her first book Dog-Heart with renowned Jamaican poet Mervyn Morris.
 (Photo courtesy Diana McCauley)

 She is one of 11 finalists for the prize, valued at 1000 pounds.
 Here are the details.
 Diana may be known to readers of the blog as we’ve interviewed her and reviewed her Burt award winning book Gone to Drift, mentioned most recently in a post we did on the Burt Award.
 Congratulations to her on her continued achievements -after becoming a Burt award finalist for a second time this year, with a manuscript shortly to be published by Peepal Tree Press.

-As with all content on wadadlipen.wordpress.com, except otherwise noted, this is written by Wadadli Pen founder, coordinator, and blogger Joanne C. Hillhouse (author of The Boy from Willow Bend, Dancing Nude in the Moonlight, Oh Gad!, Musical Youth, Lost!
-A Caribbean Sea Adventure, and With Grace).
-All Rights Reserved.
+As with all content on Wadadli Pen, except otherwise noted, this is written by Wadadli Pen founder and coordinator Joanne C. Hillhouse (author of The Boy from Willow Bend, Dancing Nude in the Moonlight, Oh Gad!, Musical Youth, With Grace, and Lost!
+A Caribbean Sea Adventure – Perdida!
+Una Aventura en el Mar Caribe).
+All rights reserved.